-Negotiations can take weeks to several months and usually come to an end when both parties are agreeable to a number that has been offered.
+Negotiations can take weeks to several months to years and usually come to an end when both parties are agreeable to a number that has been offered.
 In the process of negotiating to settle, parties will typically refuse offers and make counteroffers in different amounts.

-Negotiating Accident Claim Settlements
+Negotiating Accident/ Personal Injury Claim Settlements

 If you find yourself in this back-and-forth exchange with an insurance company over an accident claim, the length of time for negotiations often depends on three factors: the strength of your case, how quickly you would like to settle, and the amount for which you are willing to settle.